jlbelanger/formosa/README.md

 # Formosa

 A [React](https://www.npmjs.com/package/react) form component library.
-It works well with [JSON:API](https://jsonapi.org/) and [react-router-dom](https://www.npmjs.com/package/react-router-dom), but they are not required.
+It works well with [JSON:API](https://jsonapi.org/), but it is not required.

 ## Demo